-Glass recycling is a hot topic.
+Glass recycling is a hot topic lately.
 While most glass bottles are accepted for our Bottle Donation Program and at both Recycle Plus I and Recycle Plus II Depots, we are not able to recycle all forms of glass.

-While we actively seek markets and explore ways to recycle glass, unfortunately there currently isn't a market.
-We need the recyclables market to develop and provide options for recycling.
+While we actively seek markets and explore ways to bring glass recycling back, we unfortunately find that there isn't a market currently.
+We rely on the recyclables market to develop options for recycling and when there is one, we will happily collect for the purpose of recycling.

-We encourage you to use glass jars and containers in other creative ways.
-For more information on recycling, please <a href="mailto:em
+In the meantime, we encourage you to use glass jars and containers in other creative ways.

+For more information on recycling, please email us at solidwaste@aquatera.ca.

-HOLIDAY WASTE
+HOLIDAY RECYCLING